Biology of depression: Serotonin

-The serotonin "chemical imbalance" theory of depression became popular in the 1990s, although it had first been proposed in the 1960s.
-Despite many studies, the link remains hypothetical and studies have produced mixed results.
-The first systematic umbrella review of the evidence, published in 2022, shows that the evidence does not support the serotonin hypothesis.
+The serotonin "chemical imbalance" theory of depression, proposed in the 1960s, is not supported by the available scientific evidence.
 SSRIs alter the balance of serotonin inside and outside of neurons: their clinical antidepressant effect (which is robust in severe depression) is likely due to more complex changes in neuronal functioning which occur as a downstream consequence of this.

 Initial studies of serotonin in depression examined peripheral measures such as the serotonin metabolite 5-Hydroxyindoleacetic acid (5-HIAA) and platelet binding.
 The results were generally inconsistent, and may not generalize to the central nervous system.
 However evidence from receptor binding studies and pharmacological challenges provide some evidence for dysfunction of serotonin neurotransmission in depression.
 Serotonin may indirectly influence mood by altering emotional processing biases that are seen at both the cognitive/behavioral and neural level.
 Pharmacologically reducing serotonin synthesis, and pharmacologically enhancing synaptic serotonin can produce and attenuate negative affective biases, respectively.
 These emotional processing biases may explain the therapeutic gap.

 Dopamine

 While various abnormalities have been observed in dopaminergic systems, results have been inconsistent.
 People with MDD have an increased reward response to dextroamphetamine compared to controls, and it has been suggested that this results from hypersensitivity of dopaminergic pathways due to natural hypoactivity.
 While polymorphisms of the D4 and D3 receptor have been implicated in depression, associations have not been consistently replicated.
 Similar inconsistency has been found in postmortem studies, but various dopamine receptor agonists show promise in treating MDD.
 There is some evidence that there is decreased nigrostriatal pathway activity in people with melancholic depression (psychomotor retardation).
-Further supporting the role of dopamine in depression is the consistent finding of decreased cerebrospinal fluid and jugular metabolites of dopamine, as well as post mortem findings of altered Dopamine receptor D3 and dopamine transporter expression.
+Further supporting the role of dopamine in depression is the consistent finding of decreased cerebrospinal fluid and jugular metabolites of dopamine, as well as post mortem findings of altered dopamine receptor D3 and dopamine transporter expression.
 Studies in rodents have supported a potential mechanism involving stress-induced dysfunction of dopaminergic systems.

 Catecholamines

 A number of lines of evidence indicative of decreased adrenergic activity in depression have been reported.
-Findings include the decreased activity of tyrosine hydroxylase, decreased size of the locus coeruleus, increased alpha 2 adrenergic receptor density, and decreased alpha 1 adrenergic receptor density.
+Findings include the decreased activity of tyrosine hydroxylase, decreased size of the locus coeruleus, increased α2 adrenergic receptor density, and decreased α1 adrenergic receptor density.
 Furthermore, norepinephrine transporter knockout in mice models increases their tolerance to stress, implicating norepinephrine in depression.

 One method used to study the role of monoamines is monoamine depletion.
 Depletion of tryptophan (the precursor of serotonin), tyrosine and phenylalanine (precursors to dopamine) does result in decreased mood in those with a predisposition to depression, but not in persons lacking the predisposition.
 On the other hand, inhibition of dopamine and norepinephrine synthesis with alpha-methyl-para-tyrosine does not consistently result in decreased mood.